OpenDreamKit/OpenDreamKit/Budget.rst

 to achieve this together.
 For now, we need to maximise the chances of getting the funding.

 See below for recommended frequency of these events.

+(rule in Orsay: no more than 143 euro per day in local expenses for a trip in Europe; somewhat less in France).

 Max frequency of events
 -----------------------